-- While nearly all of the acceptable and ideal targets were met for each Learning Outcome within our MS Program, there is always room for improvement.
-It seems that quantitative skills is the most critical knowledge area where improvement can be obtained through better course selection by graduate student advisors. - In addition, broadening the knowledge of our MS students in areas outside of their expertise will be critical to address.
+- While nearly all ideal targets were met for each Learning Outcome within our MS Program, there were several instances where our acceptable target was not met due to a majority of students in the Advanced category as opposed to Expert.
+Although we believe this is still indicative of an outstanding MS program, there is always room for improvement.
+It seems that technical knowledge (i.e., specifically outside research area) and quantitative skills are the most critical knowledge areas where improvement can be obtained through better course selection by graduate student advisors. - In addition, broadening the knowledge of our MS students in areas outside of their expertise will be critical to address.
 As mentioned previously, we are exploring changes to our graduate curriculum. - Another area that could be improved is related to oral and written communications.
 While we will continue to offer opportunities to improve these skills, the outcomes are consistent with the abilities of MS students as many of these communication skills develop with practice over time.